 Each student is required to complete weekly academic activities on the computer.
 In addition, workbooks, newspapers, magazines and resource materials are available for student use while completing off-line assignments.
-Students must receive 80% or better to master the activities.
+Students must strive for 80% or better to master the activities.

-Each student is also required to keep a portfolio of his/her accomplishments.
+The school will keep a portfolio of his/her accomplishments.
 The school's Graduation Committee and Principal review the portfolio on behalf of the Board of Directors before the student is deemed ready for graduation.